• Skip to primary navigation

 Instructions

-1. Prepare the filling by heating the oil in a medium sauté pan over medium heat.
+1. Prepare the filling by heating the oil in a large skillet or sauté pan over medium heat.
 Add chicken and cook until fully cooked all the way through, about 6-8 minutes.

 2. Add mushrooms, water chestnuts, and green onions.
 Cook 3-5 minutes, or until mushrooms are softened.

-3. Add ginger, garlic, and 4 Tbsp coconut aminos (or tamari or soy sauce) and cook 1 minute longer, stirring to coat chicken mixture.
+3. Add ginger, garlic, and 4 Tbsp coconut aminos (or tamari or soy sauce) and sesame oil (if using) and cook 1 minute longer, stirring to coat chicken mixture.

 4. Add additional sauce as desired (remember you don’t want it too wet, or it will make eating your lettuce wraps a very messy, soggy experience).